the largest restoration of nature to fight climate change

 Click here to know more about the Mediterranean Green Belt

 HELP PROTECT THE MEDITERRANEAN

 The Mediterranean is the most visited region of the world, but it’s also one of the regions of the world that suffers the most from climate change.Temperatures worldwide have increased by 0.85°C, in the Mediterranean they have increased by 1.3°C. Sea level along the Mediterranean has risen 6 cm.
 It will rise 50 cm by 2100.
 95% of fires in Europe take place in the Mediterranean.
 Desertification is turning whole regions into desert.The olive trees that give their precious oil to the world will be gone in 100 years.

 Mediterranean countries have stressed the need to restore at least 8 million hectares of forestlands and landscapes in the Mediterranean by 2030.

 bring new life to land

 Vegetation prevents desertification, protects biodiversity, lowers the local temperature and absorbs CO2 emissions from the atmosphere.
 We plant trees, protect young shoots born from natural regeneration, take measures against fire, create ecological corridors for the movement of species.

-Your donation will help restore 12 priority areas affected by fires and desertification, from the UNESCO Biosphere Reserve, in the south of Spain, to the island Sainte-Marguerite facing the French Riviera town of Cannes.
 Your donation will help improve the natural environment of the Mediterranean and bring us all a step closer to protecting our climate.